WA

-Updated March 2026·Annual review cycle
+Updated May 2026·Annual review cycle

-Our editorial process: All content on WhatAreAllergies.com is written by medical writers and reviewed by board-certified allergists and immunologists.
-We follow ACAAI, AAAAI, WAO, and ARIA clinical guidelines.
-Content is updated on an annual review cycle or when major guidelines change.
+Our editorial process: All content on WhatAreAllergies.com is written and reviewed by our editorial team following published guidelines from ACAAI, AAAAI, WAO, and ARIA.
+Content is updated annually or when major guidelines change.
+This content is educational only — not a substitute for professional medical advice.
 We do not accept advertising influence on editorial content.
 Read our editorial policy →

 Allergy Reaction Severity Scale — Clinical Classification